rockysnow7/rockysnow7.github.io/posts/misc/epq.md

 long-term, assuming both it and its opponent play the best moves it can find for them.
 This also contributes to the amount of time taken to find the best
-move: the number of positions that must be evaluated in order to choose a move increases exponentially as we increase the search depth - that is, the number of moves ahead the engine plans.
+move: the number of positions that must be evaluated in order to choose a move increases exponentially as we increase the search depth – that is, the number of moves ahead the engine plans.
 There are, on average, about 30 moves that can be made in any position.
 So, looking 4 moves ahead, this means the engine has to evaluate about 810,000 positions to find the best move.
-It takes time to run the evaluation function, and so in evaluating 810,000 positions this time adds up.
+It takes time to run the evaluation function, and in evaluating 810,000 positions this time adds up.

 <!-- SEARCH TREE DIAGRAM -->

 Given that there are two parts to an engine, there are two ways we can try to speed the engine up.
-The evaluation function is really just a lot of multiplication and addition, both of which are already extremely fast on computers.
+The evaluation function is really just a lot of multiplication and addition, both of which are extremely fast on computers already.
 So, we will look at speeding up the minimax search.
 This requires limiting the number of positions the engine evaluates, a process known as *pruning*[^2].
 The specific pruning methods we will use are discussed in the next section.

 ### The Pruning Algorithms

-The most popular pruning algorithm is *alpha-beta pruning*.
-This

 ### Measuring Their Effects

+Two things may change in the engine as a result of a pruning algorithm being
+applied: the move time and the win rate.
+Imagine, for example, a pruning algorithm that halves the amount of time taken to come up with a move, but always causes the engine to choose bad moves – we need a way of showing that this is, overall, a bad thing to do.
+Specifically, we need a way of scoring the pruning algorithms in order to find the best of those we looked at.

+In the field of data compression there is a method for comparing compression algorithms known as the *Weissman score*.
+I will use an adapted form of
+Weissman:

+\\[ S = \frac{\displaystyle R}{\displaystyle \bar R} \frac{\displaystyle \bar T}{\displaystyle T} \\]

 ### Programming Diary